RoadAR/caffe/examples/imagenet/readme.md

     done

 Take a look at `examples/imagenet/create_imagenet.sh`.
 Set the paths to the train and val dirs as needed, and set "RESIZE=true" to resize all images to 256x256 if you haven't resized the images in advance.
 Now simply create the leveldbs with `examples/imagenet/create_imagenet.sh`.
 Note that `examples/imagenet/ilsvrc12_train_leveldb` and `examples/imagenet/ilsvrc12_val_leveldb` should not exist before this execution.
-It will be created by the script. `GLOG_logtostderr=1` simply dumps more information for you to inspect, and you can safely ignore it.
+It will be created by the script.

 Compute Image Mean
 ------------------